 \item \emph{Issuing smart cards linked to digital pond wallets}:

 \begin{itemize}

-\item The Bank of England would not get involved in issuing smart cards to digital pound users (e.g. assigning common Bank Identification Number\footnote {Bank Identification Number (BIN) is the first six digits of a bank card number or payment cards number (specified in ISO/IEC 7812) used in credit cards and debit cards, stored-value cards etc to identify a card brand, issuing institution or bank, country of issuance, card type and category of cards.} ranges across PIPs).
+\item The Bank of England would not get involved in issuing smart cards to digital pound users (e.g. assigning common Bank Identification Number\footnote {\changess{Bank identification numbers are the first six digits of a bank card number or payment card number (specified in standard ISO/IEC 7812 of the International Organization for Standardization and International Electrotechnical Commission) used in credit cards, debit cards, stored-value cards, etc, to identify the card brand, the issuing institution or bank, the country of issuance, the card type and the category of the card.}}

 \end{itemize}

 \item \emph{Support for existing payment infrastructures}:

 \begin{itemize}